SPARC-FAIR-Codeathon/2023-team-5/README.md

 You may also need to run `export HNSWLIB_NO_NATIVE=1`.
 See this ongoing [Github thread](https://github.com/nmslib/hnswlib/issues/442) for the discussion.

+Then proceed with installing the requirements from `requirements.txt`.

 # Reporting issues

 Please report an issue or suggest a new feature using the [issue page](https://github.com/SPARC-FAIR-Codeathon/2023-team-5/issues).
 Check existing issues before submitting a new one.